FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Guidera, Guidery, Guider, Guidra, Guidry, Gidery and others.

-First found in north Tipperary, where it has been recorded since the middle of the 17th century.
+First found in north Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where it has been recorded since the middle of the 17th century.
 The Tipperary Hearth Money Rolls record a Daniel Gidery or Gidary in the parish of Kilmore, and a Donnaigh Gidder in the parish of Aghnmeadle, both in the barony of Upper Ormond.
 The name appears to have been associated particularly with the north of the county around Roscrea, although it also occurred in the south at Clogheena and Clonmel, where it is present in birth records.

 This web page shows only a small excerpt of our Guidera research.
 Another 178 words(13 lines of text) covering the years 1653 and 1654 are included under the topic Early Guidera History in all our PDF Extended History products.